atreyasha/dotfiles/develop.md

     1. Host public key on `keys.openpgp.org`

-    2. Add website page for accessing keys manually or via specific keyserver (and not others)
+    2. Add personal website page for accessing keys manually on GitHub or via specific keyserver (and mention not others)

 7. Monitor configuration